micrology/prsm/doc/help.md

 <!-- ![FactorStyleDialog](/doc/images/FactorStyle.png) -->
 <img src="/doc/images/FactorsStyle.png" width="600">

-There are options to change the colour of the background (the 'fill'), the border and the font of the label, to change the shape, for example to a rectangle or a circle, to change the border from solid to dashed or dotted or none, and to change the font size of the label.
+There are options to change the colour of the background (the 'fill'), the border and the font, to change the shape, for example to a rectangle or a circle, to change the border from solid to dashed or dotted or none, and to change the font size of the label.

-If you right click on one of the style samples, there is a menu with which you can either select all the Factors that have that style, or hide all those Factors from view.
+If you right click (or Control click) on one of the style samples, there is a menu with which you can either select all the Factors that have that style, or hide all those Factors from view.

 #### Legend